rusty-electron/ml_deployment/README.md

 # AISA Study Project ML Deployment Options

+TODO: add a short description of the project or abstract

+#### Check [data-sources.md](./data-sources.md) for the sources of the data presented in our findings.

 TODO: create a QR code, add it to the poster and link it to this repo.

+TODO: add a TOC

 ## Deployment Options